iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.michigan.MiCovidExposure___1.0/report.md

 <img src="2_star_reviews_wordcloud.png" alt="gov.michigan.MiCovidExposure 2 reviews"/>
 </p>

+> Great idea & much needed.
+However... requires keeping your Location & Bluetooth ON constantly, in order to function.
+And that's a MASSIVE suck for the battery power on most phones.
+Devs need to change that, somehow!
+Until then, I'm uninstalling this app.<br> :date: __2020-11-23 00:53:19__

+> Why are only 3 ethnic groups shown in the Statewide Racial Breakdown?
+The groups shown are Black/African American, Hispanic/Latino, and Native American/Alaskan Native.
+What about Asians?
+Middle Eastern?
+Michigan is made up of more than 3 ethnic groups and whites.<br> :date: __2020-11-22 15:22:42__

+> Would be nice if the Stats screen wasn't 80% ad for John Hopkins.
+Would like to see better view of the stats.<br> :date: __2020-11-19 15:35:54__

+> Would not come in kept trying<br> :date: __2020-11-19 00:24:18__

+> The main page with the stats has half the screen taken up with a banner crediting John Hopkins for the work.
+You can't minimize it and it hinders the usability of the app<br> :date: __2020-11-18 22:44:08__

 > You only have 1" to view info.
 Needs work.<br> :date: __2020-11-15 17:34:28__

 > I wish this Covid-MI was more like the COVID -NJ APP it actually let you know if been exposed .
 Has a feature that circles They need to improve the Covid-19 app for MI Whomever developed should look at the Covid-NJ app asap<br> :date: __2020-11-15 08:12:50__